Call for Contributions - PhD Workshop

 All deadlines below are 5 PM Pacific Time.

-PhD workshop submissions must be submitted electronically, in PDF format, using the PhD Workshop Track on EasyChair (TBA).
+PhD workshop submissions must be submitted electronically, in PDF format, using the PhD Workshop Track on EasyChair (Link).

 Submissions must be single-author and must identify any supervisors with "supervised by" on the paper and below the author's name.